Bold is better in cancer research, education, and patient care

 IUSM is the nation’s largest allopathic medical school with 9 campuses across Indiana.
 The IUSCCC and the VBFC are located on the school’s main campus in Indianapolis; VBFC researchers are also located at the main IU Campus in Bloomington with robust collaboration with researchers at Purdue University and Notre Dame.
 The IUSCCC research physicians and scientists include more than 150 members who lead over 300 clinical trials in pediatric and adult cancers.
 Indiana University Health is our clinical health system with facilities statewide.
 The successful candidate will lead the multi-disciplinary breast cancer team serving patients throughout the IU Health System.

-As the nation’s largest medical school, IUSM is committed to being an institution that not only reflects the diversity of the learners we teach and the patient populations we serve, but also pursues the values of diversity, equity and inclusion that inform academic excellence.
-We desire candidates who enhance our representational diversity, as well as those whose work contributes to equitable and inclusive learning and working environments for our students, staff, and faculty.
-IUSM strives to take an anti-racist stance, regularly evaluating and updating its policies, procedures, and practices to confer equitable opportunities for contribution and advancement for all members of our community.
-We invite individuals who will join us in our mission to advance racial equity to transform health and wellbeing for all throughout the state of Indiana.
+IUSM is committed to being an institution that reflects the learners we teach and the patient populations we serve and pursues the values of equity and inclusion that inform academic excellence.
+We desire candidates whose work contributes to equitable and inclusive learning and working environments for our learners, staff, and faculty.
+We invite individuals who will join us in our mission to improve health equity and well-being for all throughout the state of Indiana.
 The IUSM provides concierge and dual career services to assist new faculty with their personal or family’s relocation needs.

 Basic qualifications: